 In total, there are around twenty carousels, dotted around the city.
 The 1900s is often considered to be the point when public interest and mechanics meant that carousels reached their golden age.
 Often situated close to many tourist attractions, incidentally, the word in French for carousel (or merry-go-round) is ‘Manège‘.

-If you prefer vintage carousels, then why not check out the Fairground Museum while taking your carousel tour?
-The private museum contains the largest assortment of fairground rides in the World (including vintage carousels).
 When photographing Parisian carousels, I prefer to go early in the morning to capture the carousels without any people!
 For more photography tips, check out this travel photography gear guide.

 Trocadero Carousel (Carrousel de Paris)